jeongph/lighthouse/README.md

 # Organization-Obsession

-> "OO" meaning "Organization-Obsession"
+> "OO" meaning "Organization-Obsession".
+>
->> I feel comfortable when everything is organized.
+> To explain, I feel comfortable when everything is organized. 🤣

 ## List-up